Bill Kreutz

+Born and raised in New York City, he studied at various Jesuit-affiliated institutions before joining the Society of Jesus himself in August 1958.
+He did his missionary work in the Philippines, starting as a teacher of the Ateneo de Manila High School from 1963 to 1965.
+He was ordained priest in 1969 and continued to be a mathematics teacher at the Ateneo de Manila College from 1972 to 1980.
+He was a naturalized Filipino by the late 1970s.

+From 1980 to 1989, he served as the director of Admissions and Aid for the AdMU College of Arts and Sciences, providing full scholarships to a number of students and established the Scholars-for-Scholars Scholarship Fund in August 1987.
+He also founded the Jesuit Volunteers Philippines in 1980, the longest-running domestic-volunteer-sending program in the Philippines.

-Kreutz served as the second Ateneo president for 18 years.
-His term was extended due to the pending application for Ateneo to become a university.
+Kreutz was elected as the second president of the Ateneo de Zamboanga University, and he assumed the position on May 1, 1989.
+He served as the Ateneo president for 18 years, with his term being extended due to Ateneo's ongoing efforts to receive university status.
 His term ended in 2007 when Fr.
 Tony Moreno took over as president.

 Early life and education

 Kreutz was born on August 16, 1935, in Howard Beach, Queens, New York City.
 He studied at Brooklyn Prep during his high school years, and Fordham University during his college years.
 He received his master's degree in mathematics at Boston College.

 As a Jesuit

 As an educator of Ateneo de Manila University

 Kreutz joined the Society of Jesus on August 14, 1958, after he graduated from college.
 He volunteered as a missionary to the Philippines in June 1963, teaching mathematics, English, and Latin at the Ateneo de Manila High School until 1965.
 He pursued his theology courses at the Loyola House of Studies and was later ordained priest there on May 1, 1969.
 After receiving his master's degree, he taught graduate-level mathematics at the Ateneo de Manila College from 1972 to 1980.
 In 1975, he became the university chaplain.
 During this time, he obtained his Filipino citizenship through naturalization in the late 1970s.

 He served as the director of the Admissions and Aid of the AdMU College of Arts and Sciences from 1980 to 1989, wherein he often provided full scholarships to a number of students.
 As director, he initiated the Scholars-for-Scholars Scholarship Fund in August 1987, aiding students through the assistance of alumni scholars.
 His initiatives led to the formation of the Ateneo Alumni Scholars Association (AASA) in 2002.